shundhammer/qdirstat/README.md

 ### Architecture maintainer wanted for QDirStat for MacOS X

-If you are a developer with some prior C++ and Qt know-how on the MacOS X platform and you'd like to see QDirStat working there, please consider joining the team.
+If you are a developer with some prior C++ and Qt knowledge on the MacOS X platform and you'd like to see QDirStat working there, please consider joining the team.